For more information on our recent data notice, please click here

 • Use mouth rinses containing antibacterial and astringent ingredients such as chlorhexidine gluconate

-• Limit the consumption of foods and drinks with high sugar or acid contents.
+• Limit the consumption of foods and drinks with high sugar or acid content.
 Three exposures per day, with meals, is the recommended maximum.

 • See your dentist regularly, ideally every 6 months